Skip to content

 Open IMGLoader

-Use Google Photos Picker in deliberate batches so large exports stay predictable instead of turning into one giant selection.
+Use Google Photos Picker in deliberate 2,000-item batches so larger exports stay predictable.

 Open the App